 Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Covered Persons under this Policy.
-When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
-Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider (unless the Out-of-Network Provider has provided you a Balance Billing notice and obtained your consent).
+When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Outof-Network Provider.
+Covered Person will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
+Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
+See "Surprise Billing" in this Policy for additional information.

-To maximize your plan's benefits, always make sure your healthcare provider is a CO-OP In-Network Provider.
+To maximize your plan's benefits, always make sure your healthcare provider is an MHC In-Network Provider.